-Recently while travelling in Europe and Australia, I tried a unique experience of working as an au-pair with a couple of hosts by using a website called workaway.info — a work/exchange volunteer type of program, with projects from all over the world.
+Recently while travelling in Europe and Australia, I tried the unique experience of working as an au-pair with a few hosts by using a website called workaway.info — a work/exchange volunteer type of program, with projects from all over the world.

-The drill is… as a workawayer, you get to stay in a place for weeks or even months without having to spend any money on your food and stay.
-Workaway is perfect for people who want to stay a long time at a certain place for free.
+The drill is… as a workawayer, you work for your host for a few hours every day and in return, you get to eat and stay for free.
+Workaway is perfect for people who want to stay a long time at a certain place and in return of doing some work for them and availing free hospitality.
 But there is more to it than just staying for free.
 I found workaway a better way of travelling because you can stay with your host like a family (particularly if you attend someone as an au-pair) and by doing so you get a chance to learn about their culture more closely and much better about the place you’re travelling to.
 As a tourist, you can never have such experiences.

 My workaway experience in Rome and Germany (the first time I experienced workawaying) showed me a local way of life.
-As an au-pair, I had a chance to live in a German countryside while staying with a family of four inside their house.
-And since they ran a horse farm, and one of my primary duties was to look after their horses I also got a few horse-riding lessons and learned a bit about how horses behave and function.
+As an au-pair, I had a chance to live in the German countryside while staying with a family of four, in their house.
+And since they ran a horse farm, and one of my primary duties was to look after their horses.
+In return, I also got a few horse-riding lessons and learned a bit about horse riding.
 Later, while travelling in Rome and staying with a Roman family, I explored Rome like a local.
 A few months later, and while travelling in Australia, I used workaway for staying with a local Australian family who ran an Observatory, a couple of hours away from Perth.
-Not only did the experience helped me explore an offbeat location in Western Australia, but I also found my fascination for Astrophotography And Stargazing.
+Not only did the experience help me explore an offbeat location in Western Australia, but I also found my fascination for Astrophotography And Stargazing.

 [Read More About My Workaway Experiences: Staying With A Roman Family | Getting Horse Riding Lessons In Germany | Finding My Love For Astrophotography And Stargazing In Western Australia]

-And if I talk about the money it saved for me, in Rome alone, where it otherwise costs backpackers at least 30 euros a night for the cheapest dormitory and 30 euros a day for food.
-Over my two-week stay, I ended up saving more than 800 euros, forget all the wine I got to drink every night.
+And if I talk about the money I saved, in Rome alone, where it otherwise costs at least 30 euros a night for staying in a cheap dormitory and about 30 euros a day for food, I saved nearly 800 Euros during my entire period of nearly two-weeks with them — forget about all the home-made wine I got to drink, as the family owned a vineyard.

 Joining Up Workaway